TammyGirl2015/love-rock-paper-scissors/README.md

 Love-Rock-Paper-Scissors is a game commonly played by 2 people.
 It can be played as in this case, by a person and a computer as random input is what is required.

 ### The game is played as follows:

--The user selects rock, paper or scissors as an option when prompted and the computer will also randomly select one of the three choices.
+* The user selects rock, paper or scissors as an option when prompted and the computer will also randomly select one of the three choices.
--If the user input is invalid, the user will be prompted to enter valid input.
+* If the user input is invalid, the user will be prompted to enter valid input.
--Once a valid selection is made, the rules are as follows:
+* Once a valid selection is made, the rules are as follows:
--If the computer and user chose the same option, then it is a tie.
+* If the computer and user chose the same option, then it is a tie.
--Rock smashes scissors; scissors cuts apper, paper covers rock.
+* Rock smashes scissors; scissors cuts apper, paper covers rock.
--The winner is chosen as per the above rules.
+* The winner is chosen as per the above rules.
--A score is shown at the end of each round: the winner receives 1 point, the loser receives no points for the round and if it is a tie then both the user and the computer do not receive any points.
+* A score is shown at the end of each round: the winner receives 1 point, the loser receives no points for the round and if it is a tie then both the user and the computer do not receive any points.
--The winner of the series is whoever wins 3 rounds first.
+* The winner of the series is whoever wins 3 rounds first.
 At the end of the series, the winner is displayed.
--The user is then prompted to choose wether they will continue the game or not.
+* The user is then prompted to choose wether they will continue the game or not.
--If the user input is invalid, the user will be prompted to enter valid input.
+* If the user input is invalid, the user will be prompted to enter valid input.
--Once a valid selection is made, if the user chooses no, the game ends and a thank you message is displayed.
+* Once a valid selection is made, if the user chooses no, the game ends and a thank you message is displayed.
--If the user chooses to continue playing, the game prompts the user to re-start by inputing a selection of either rock, paper or scissors, and the game continues as at the start.
+* If the user chooses to continue playing, the game prompts the user to re-start by inputing a selection of either rock, paper or scissors, and the game continues as at the start.

 The image below is what the game looks like in the terminal.